IlyasDeckers/BaseModule/README.md

 # Laravel base module
-This package is aimed at PHP developers who like to write and organize their code in an fast and readable way.
+This package is aimed at PHP developers who like to write and organize their code in a fast and readable way.
 Using this package enables you to create CRUD applications while using Domain Driven Design and the repository pattern.

 ## Why would I use it?
 Ever wondered why we recreate so much logic in Laravel?
-Controllers contain a lot of simmilarities, all our requests need validation, database transactions,...
+Controllers contain a lot of similarities, all our requests need validation, database transactions,...
 Why not encapsulate all this logic into a single package that handles almost everything.

 ## Example Controller
-In the example below we see a fully functioning `UserController` that handles everything we need from a CRUD controller in a handfull of lines.
+In the example below, we see a fully functioning `UserController` that handles everything we need from a CRUD controller in a handful of lines.
 Most methods are inherited from the `BaseController`.
 These methods can be overwritten if needed.

 [documentation](https://github.com/IlyasDeckers/base-module/blob/master/docs/controllers.md)
 ```php